banner

 }

-In the startDispatchCycleLocked method, it iterates through the outboundQueue and retrieves all events, then calls the publishXxxEvent of InputPublisher based on their type to dispatch the events.
+In the startDispatchCycleLocked method, it iterates through the outboundQueue, retrieves all events, and calls the publishXxxEvent of InputPublisher to dispatch the events.

 void InputDispatcher::startDispatchCycleLocked(nsecs_t currentTime,